mediafinger/mediafinger.github.io/about_me.markdown

   - challenging because of: development of the whole feature, finding a maintainable, fast solution without increasing the technical complexity of the whole project

 ### solarisBank: ...?
-  - I can't tell you yet, but I am sure big challenges are ahead ;-)
+  - until now the banking regulations are the challenge, but we are working in some great services... ;-)

 ## Links